-Wholesale electricity transactions in the United States are either bilateral in nature, which allows two parties to freely contract for the sale and purchase of energy, or take place within a centralised clearing market for spot energy purchases and sales and which facilitates the efficient distribution of energy.
+Wholesale electricity transactions in the United States are either bilateral in nature, which allows two parties to freely contract for the sale and purchase of energy, or take place within centralised clearing markets for capacity and spot energy which facilitates the efficient distribution of energy.
 Regional power markets have formed within the transmission systems operated by independent system operators ("ISOs"), such as the Midcontinent, California, New York, PJM Interconnection, Southwest, and New England ISOs.

 EDP's project companies typically sell power and the associated renewable energy credits ("RECs") from EDP's electric generation facilities under long-term bilateral power purchase agreements.
-However, additional energy or ancillary services may be sold on a short-term basis to the market, generally at short-term clearing prices.
+However, additional energy or ancillary services may be sold on a short-term basis to the market, generally at short-term clearing prices or, in the case of Reactive Supply and Voltage Control Service, at cost-based rates accepted by FERC or at rates set by the relevant ISO.
 In addition, EDP's project companies may sell RECs under long-term or short-term bilateral agreements.
 All of EDP's electric generating facilities are typically interconnected to the grid through long-term interconnection agreements, under which transmission-owning utilities (in combination with any ISO in which the utility is a member) agree to construct and maintain system-operated interconnection facilities and provide interconnection service to the facilities.
 As such, successful and timely completion of EDP's projects and electric sales from EDP's projects are dependent on the performance of EDP's counterparties under the interconnection agreements.